programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 </div>

-A common way to refer to county-level data is with a FIPS number (described below).
-This database lacks this information, but it can be added based on the latitude and longitude values.
-What percent of the records have lat/lon data?
+You can use the latitude and longitude values to map the FIPS code to each record.
+What percent of the records have this data?

 ```python
 print(ff_df['latitude'].notna().sum())